shanavajk/stripe-payments/README.md

 ## Server-Side Hosting Configuration for deployment.

-Create vercel.json and add the below json configuration.
+Create vercel.json in server folder and add the below json configuration.

 ```json
 {